Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### Rick Dangerous
 Instructions: Rick Dangerous files are already included and ready to go.
 Just start Rick Dangerous from Ports in emulationstation menu.

+### VVVVVV
+Instructions: The free Make and Play Edition data.zip file is already included.
+Just start VVVVVV from Ports in emulationstation menu.
+You can also add your own purchased copy of the data.zip from your VVVVVV into the /roms/ports/VVVVVV folder if you prefer that version instead.

 ### Wolfenstein 3D
 Instructions: Wolfenstein 3D shareware episode 1 is already included and ready to go.
 You can add your own registered copy into the /roms/ports/ecwolf folder.